-- 7.3.3 Key to realising a person centred approach in Worcestershire is; - Participation, involvement and co-production with children, young people and their families in: - a. assessment and planning - b. service design, delivery and evaluation for special educational needs and disability - Empowerment choice and control passing to the individual (child and family, young person or adult) receiving support - Developing and increasing the use of personal budgets - 7.3.4 What are we going to do? - 1.
-Further enhancement of the Your Life Your Choice website so that information is easy to find, informative and consistent - 2.
-Enhance the skills of our workforce to enable more children and young people to access mainstream provision - 3.
-Through our commissioning approach, increase user choice through the use of a personalisation approach and the use of direct payments and personalised budgets - 4.
+7.3.3 Key to realising a person - centred approach in Worcestershire is;

+- Participation, involvement and co-production with children, young people and their families in: - a. assessment and planning - b. service design, delivery and evaluation for special educational needs and disability - Empowerment choice and control passing to the individual (child and family, young person or adult) receiving support - Developing and increasing the use of personal budgets

+- 1. Further enhancement of the Your Life Your Choice website so that information is easy to find, informative and consistent - 2.
+Enhance the skills of our workforce to enable more children and young people to access mainstream provision - Through our commissioning approach, increase user choice through the use of a personalisation approach and the use of direct payments and personalised budgets - 4.
 Ensure that children, young people, parents and carers are engaged throughout and in relation to all strategy priority / work stream areas and truly feel that co-production is happening - 5.
 Develop and implement a communications and engagement plan